Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 528 days is greater, thus worse.
+• During the last 3 years, the maximum time in days below previous high water mark is 299 days, which is smaller, thus better than the value of 488 days from the benchmark.

 AveDuration: